 What is buyer’s remorse?

-Buyer’s remorse is not a great feeling but it is very common and, according to science, perfectly normal.
+Obviously no one enjoys or wants to feel buyer’s remorse.
+But it is very common and, according to science, perfectly normal.

 It riddles the mind with thoughts like: